-Customer Trends: Staying Ahead of the Game
+Customer Trends: Staying Ahead of the Game Of Continuity Gifting Programs

 A couple years ago, my teenage kids were saying “Lit” when they meant that something was good, and by the time I started saying it to annoy and embarrass them, I was informed that “Lit” had been replaced by “Fire.”
 I’m sure once I have the courage to start referring to good things as “Fire” it won’t be cool anymore either.
 (BTW – can we all agree to just say “Cool” and leave it there???)